2023 Most Popular Industrial Production Technology Bachelor's Degree Schools in Georgia

 While working on their Bachelor's Degree, industrial production tech majors at VSU accumulate an average of around $27,727 in student debt.

-Out of the 3 schools in Georgia that were part of this year’s ranking, Middle Georgia State University landed the # 3 spot on the list.
-Located in the midsize city of Macon, Middle Georgia State University is a public school with a moderately-sized student population.
+You’ll be in good company if you decide to attend Middle Georgia State University.
+It ranked #3 on our 2023 Most Popular Industrial Production Technology Bachelor’s Degree Schools in Georgia list.
+Located in the medium-sized city of Macon, Middle Georgia State University is a public school with a moderately-sized student population.

 About 40% of the students majoring in industrial production tech at the school are women while 60% are male.

-Read full report on Industrial Production Technology at Middle Georgia State University
+Full Industrial Production Technology at Middle Georgia State University Report

 Explore all the Most Popular Industrial Production Technology Schools in the Southeast Area or other specific states within that region.